hlebook.com

 IMG_3121.jpg (8962 octets) IMG_3122.jpg (6959 octets)

-One quite inovative element of this kit is the threaded percussion cap holder.
-It is a massive piece of brass which no doubt can be used several times before being out of usage.
+One quite innovative element of this kit is the threaded percussion cap holder.
+It is a massive piece of brass which no doubt can be used several times before being worn out.

 IMG_3124.jpg (16243 octets)